Thaumatized/wonder-kanban/README.md

 The kanban boards can be publicly viewed at [kanban.thaumatized.com](https://kanban.thaumatized.com)

 # Setting up an instance
+## Server setup
 First of all, the project is built with PHP and TypeScript, so a server running PHP is required.
 The project also uses a SQL server for data storage.

+For the SQL server there is the `kanban.sql` file containing sql to create the necessary tables.

+## Credentials
+Change `backend/db-template.php` to `backend/db.php` and fill it with credentials.
+Add temporary credentials to `backend/pass-template.php` to allow for administration.
+This is a temporary measure.

+## Compiling
 to compile the TypeScript and SCSS, the sass and typescript compilers are required.
 You will also need browserify to convert the compiled TypeScript to a file that can be run in the browser.
 Since the TypeScript compiler and browserify are npm packages, I recommend also getting sass from npm.
 > npm install -g typescript browserify sass